 - Cilantro Lime Crema

-Preheat oven to 450 and line a large baking sheet with parchment paper.
+Preheat oven to 450 and line a large lined baking sheet.

 While the oven is heating, stir together the spice mix in a small bowl and chop cauliflower in bite sized florets.
 Then put them into a large bowl and lightly coat with avocado oil (or veggie stock if oil free).